MachXXV/EditorExtensions/ReadMe.md

 * **T** 			- Attachment mode: Toggle between surface and node attachment modes for all parts, and when a part is selected, will toggle surface attachment even when that part's config usually does not allow it.
 * **Alt+Z** 		- Toggle part clipping (CAUTION: This is a cheat option)
 * **Space** 		- When no part is selected, resets camera pitch and heading (straight ahead and level)

+###Installation
+In your KSP GameData folder, delete any existing EditorExtensions folder.
+Download the zip file to your KSP GameData folder and unzip.

 Released under MIT license.
 Source available at GitHub: [https://github.com/MachXXV/EditorExtensions](https://github.com/MachXXV/EditorExtensions)